-Any travel (including for conferences etc) undertaken as part of University business requires the submission of a risk assessment, and qualifies for cover under the University's travel insurance policy.
+Any travel (including for conferences etc.) undertaken as part of University business requires the submission of a risk assessment, and qualifies for cover under the University's travel insurance policy.

-It is vital that risk assessments and travel insurance applications are submitted at least one month before planned travel.
-Forms for high-risk travel should be submitted even further in advance, to allow the forms to be approved by the Divisional Safety Officer, and possibly by the University Safety Office.
-Please submit the completed forms to Natasha Cotton - Graduate Studies Administrator (graduate-studies@sociology.ox.ac.uk) via the online system.
+It is vital that risk assessments and travel insurance applications are submitted 4-6 weeks before planned travel.
+Forms for high-risk travel should include possibly most up to date assessment and must reviewed by the Divisional Safety Officer, and the University Safety Office prior to submission for Head of Department approval.

+Please submit the completed forms to DREC Secretary (drec@sociology.ox.ac.uk) and Graduate Studies Administrator (graduate- studies@sociology.ox.ac.uk).

-You are advised to talk to your Supervisor at the earliest opportunity.
+You are advised to talk to your supervisor at the earliest opportunity.
 In addition, you should make an appointment to talk to the Graduate Studies Administrator (GSA) at least one month before the start of your trip.
 They can provide the appropriate links and assist with the risk assessment process.